laxika/TorchWS/README.md

 **TorchWS is a powerful yet easy to use and lightweight java web framework.**

 *For detiled examples, check the src/example package.
-The package is in alpha state at the moment, so API breaks can happen without any further notice.*
+The framework is in alpha state at the moment, so API breaks can happen without any further notice.*

 ## Getting started